guffzilla/wartest/README.md

 - **Enhanced Pattern Matching**: More comprehensive executable detection
 - **Better Error Handling**: Improved error handling and user feedback
 - **Performance Optimization**: Faster scanning and better resource management

+## 🛠️ Local Development Tools

+**Note**: The following tools are for local development and personal use only, not integrated into the main application:

+- **Asset Extractors**: Tools for extracting game assets (sprites, sounds, maps)
+- **Analysis Tools**: Game data analysis and research tools
+- **Extracted Assets**: Local collection of game assets for development

+These tools are separate from the main WC Arena Core application and are intended for developers and researchers only.

 ## 🤝 Contributing